Frostmournehero/states_title_practice/README.md

 For example:

-python fruitpal_cli.py cost
+python fruit_vendor_cli.py cost
     --file_path=./Data/fruit_data.txt -- mango -5 50

-There is a slight difference between the Docstrings of fruitpal_cli and everything else.
+There is a slight difference between the Docstrings of fruit_vendor_cli and everything else.
 The cli requires more spacing since it is parsed and sent to stdout for help.
 Whereas parse and test are not and have the function above to give context for what each argument type should be.

 The output for test has some stdout from the tests in it.
 I struggled to